cp2k/dbcsr/src/acc/opencl/smm/README.md

 4 10 15, 6 7 8, 23
 ```

 This triplet specification expands to 55 kernels using the Cartesian product, concatenating the triplets from all expanded groups by combining all values within a comma-separated group.
-Further, the wrapper script allows to limit the time spent for tuning a single kernel and to partition the amount of kernels to be tuned, e.g., among a cluster of eight systems (below the first partition out of eight would be procesed with five minutes per kernel and about 35 minutes in total per partition).
+Further, the wrapper script allows to limit the time spent for tuning a single kernel and to partition the amount of kernels to be tuned, e.g., among a cluster of eight systems (below the first partition out of eight would be processed with five minutes per kernel and about 35 minutes in total per partition).

 ```bash
 cd src/acc/opencl/smm